-The unscented transform (UT) (Julier and Uhlmann, 1995; Julier et al., 2000) is a relatively recent numerical method, which can be also used for approximating the joint distribution of random variables \mathbf{x} and \mathbf{y} defined as
+The unscented transform (UT) (Julier and Uhlmann, 1995; Julier et al., 2000) is a relatively recent numerical method that can be also used for approximating the joint distribution of random variables x and y defined as

-$\mathbf{y} = \mathbf{g}(\mathbf{x}).$
+$$\mathbf{x} \sim \mathrm{N}(\mathbf{m}, \mathbf{P})$$ $$\mathbf{y} = \mathbf{g}(\mathbf{x}).$$

-However, the philosophy in UT differs from the linearization and statistical linearization in the sense that it tries to directly approximate the mean and covariance of the target distribution instead of trying to approximate the non-linear function (Julier and Uhlmann, 1995).
+However, the philosophy in UT differs from linearization and statistical linearization in the sense that it tries to directly approximate the mean and covariance of the target distribution instead of trying to approximate the non-linear function (Julier and Uhlmann, 1995).

-The idea of UT is to form a fixed number of deterministically chosen sigmapoints, which capture the mean and covariance of the original distribution of x exactly.
+The idea of UT is to deterministically choose a fixed number of sigma-points that capture the mean and covariance of the original distribution of x exactly.
 These sigma-points are then propagated through the non-linearity and the mean and covariance of the transformed variable are estimated from them.
 Note that although the unscented transform resembles Monte Carlo estimation the approaches are significantly different, because in UT the sigma points are selected deterministically (Julier and Uhlmann, 2004).
 The difference between linear approximation and UT is illustrated in Figures 3.5, 3.6 and 3.7.